lukasoppermann/design-tokens/README.md

 https://api.github.com/repos/lukasoppermann/design-token-transformer
 ```

-You can also use the simpler formats:
+You can also use the simpler format:
 - `https://github.com/:username/:repo`
-- `:username/:repo`

 #### **Auth header**